 First results of the project in Mongolia

-The Mongolian Falconry Association has successfully initiated the “Hand To Help” project to resolve the issue of Saker Falcons (the national bird) dying in great numbers from electrocution on high-voltage lines.
+The Mongolian Falconry Association has successfully initiated the “Hand To Help” project to resolve the issue of Saker Falcons (the national bird) dying in great numbers from electrocution on medium-voltage lines.

 The International Association for Falconry and Conservation of Birds of Prey (IAF) supported the project and organized a crowdfunding campaign to collect donations.
 This eventually provided enough funds to retrofit most of the powerlines in the Argalant region, the project’s primary focus.